skylercomet/CelesteStarlite.github.io/other.md

 ## Last Month's Highlighted VOD ##

-12 Hour Birthday Donathon!!
-(April 11th, 2021)
+Celeste's Return Stream!
+(July 23rd, 2021)

-My favorite stream I've ever done, all unedited!
-(I removed the breaks just so it could fit into a 12 hour youtube video orz)
+After almost 5 weeks, I returned to streaming.
+This is what occured.
+(Also ignore the first play of the video at the beginning there was no audio because of a glitch orz)

-<iframe width="720" height="405" src="https://www.youtube.com/embed/hNiHokiNK8g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="720" height="405" src="https://www.youtube.com/watch?v=qVFkJlm8QKU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Latest Video ##